-To schedule a presentation, email firstname.lastname@example.org.
+To schedule a presentation, email Melissa.Kleinschmidt@unh.edu.
 We will need to know the date and time for the requested presentaiton, course name and number, building and room number, and the number of students in the course.
-Note that during the COVID-19 pandemic, we will be hosting all Outreach appointments and presentations via Zoom.
+We offer both in-person visits and presentations via Zoom.
 Please indicate in your request whether you have Zoom capabilities, need a Zoom link, or have other requests.

 Connors Writing Center Introduction

 This 10-minute presentation provides students with an overview of the writing center—who we are, what we do, where we are located, when we are open, and so on.
 We also answer any questions pertaining to the writing center.

 Many instructors use peer response in the classroom to get students talking and actively taking part in each other’s writing and learning.
 It is a great resource and is the model upon which the Writing Center is built.
 However, peer conferencing is only as productive as the students involved can make it.
 Our presentation is designed to maximize the benefit of peer response in the classroom.
 Through a variety of techniques (role playing, modeling, discussion, etc.) students are shown effective and ineffective, helpful and unhelpful, and productive and unproductive methods of peer response.
 This 30-40 minute presentation includes a brief introduction to the Writing Center.